 Sammy Shrink: Again, a bit obvious.
 A tiny boy.

 For whatever reason, I lost interest in being either a Whizz-kid or a Chip-ite by the time I reached secondary school age in the late Eighties.
-A lot of other children must have done so too as the comic ended after twenty one years in 1990.
+A lot of other children must have been the same, as the comic ended after twenty-one years in 1990.
 By that time I was so immersed in 2000AD, Viz, The Eagle and trying to produce my own comics with friends (as well as schoolwork obviously) that the comic I’d been so mad about when I was seven, died without me even noticing.